dashbitco/nimble_publisher/README.md

   * `:parser` - custom module with a `parse/2` function that receives the file path and content as params.
 See [Custom parser](#custom-parser) for more details.

+  * `:html_converter` - custom module with a `convert/4` function that receives the
+    extension, body, and attributes of the markdown file, as well as all options as params.
+See [Custom HTML converter](#custom-html-converter) for more details.

 ## Examples

 Let's see a complete example.
 First add `nimble_publisher` with